Shmarkus/cordova-plugin-nuance-speechkit/README.md

 ```

 [Find out which languages are supported and what language codes are used](https://developer.nuance.com/public/index.php?task=supportedLanguages)

+## Quirks
+### Building for iOS
+This plugin uses *cordova-plugin-cocoapod-support* to download the SpeechKit SDK.
+When adding plugin outside Apple ecosystem, you have to include the SpeechKit manually.

+ * Add cordova-plugin-nuance-speechkit as described in Installation chapter
+ * Add iOS platform (it will warn you about missing cocoapod binary)
+ * Copy iOS platform to a Mac device and open Xcode
+ * Download iOS SDK from Nuance Developer website
+ * Move the SpeechKit.framework from extracted archive to Xcode Frameworks section
+ * Profit!

 ## TO-DO
  * Speech to text impl (ASR)